tachyons/gitlab-pages/README.md

 ### How it serves content

-1. When client initiates the TLS connection, GitLab-Pages looks in the generated configuration for virtual hosts.
+1. When a client initiates the TLS connection, GitLab Pages looks in the generated configuration for virtual hosts.
 If present, it uses the TLS key and certificate in `config.json`, otherwise it falls back to the global configuration.
-2. When a client connects to an HTTP port, GitLab-Pages looks in the generated configuration for a matching virtual host.
+1. When a client connects to an HTTP port, GitLab Pages looks in the generated configuration for a matching virtual host.
-3. The URL.Path is split into `/<project>/<subpath>` and Pages tries to
+1. The URL.Path is split into `/<project>/<subpath>` and Pages tries to
    load: `pages-root/group/project/public/subpath`.
-4. If the file is not found, it will try to load `pages-root/group/<host>/public/<URL.Path>`.
+1. If the file is not found, it will try to load `pages-root/group/<host>/public/<URL.Path>`.
-5. If requested path is a directory, the `index.html` will be served.
+1. If requested path is a directory, the `index.html` file is served.
 6. If `.../path.gz` exists, it will be served instead of the main file, with a `Content-Encoding: gzip` header.
 This allows compressed versions of the files to be precalculated, saving CPU time and network bandwidth.